jupyter/notebook/docs/source/notebook.md

 ## Introduction

+**Jupyter Notebook** is a notebook authoring application, under the [Project Jupyter](https://docs.jupyter.org/en/latest/) umbrella.
+Built on the power of the [computational notebook format](./index.md#what-is-a-notebook), **Jupyter Notebook** offers fast, interactive new ways to prototype and explain your code, explore and visualize your data, and share your ideas with others.

-The computational notebook format extends the console-based approach to interactive computing in a qualitatively new direction, providing a web-based application suitable for capturing the whole computation process: developing, documenting, and executing code, as well as communicating the results.
-The Jupyter notebook combines two components:
+Notebooks extend the console-based approach to interactive computing in a qualitatively new direction, providing a web-based application suitable for capturing the whole computation process: developing, documenting, and executing code, as well as communicating the results.
+The Jupyter notebook combines two
+components:

-**A web application**: a browser-based tool for interactive authoring of documents which combine explanatory text, mathematics, computations and their rich media output.
+**A web application:** A browser-based editing program for interactive authoring of documents which combine explanatory text, mathematics, computations and their rich media output.

-**Notebook documents**: a representation of all content visible in the web application, including inputs and outputs of the computations, explanatory text, mathematics, images, and rich media representations of objects.
+**The notebook server:** A server program that runs either on your PC, or on a public or private network, which serves your notebook files to the editor app in the browser.

 ```{seealso}
 See the {ref}`installation guide <jupyter:install>` on how to install the